dpobel/damien.pobel.fr/src/post/configure-neovim-vim-gf-javascript-import.md

 ```

 With that configuration, when hitting `gf`, neovim (or vim) will try to load the
-file in the given paths while also adding one of the suffixes.
+file in the given paths with the suffixes.
 The only case not
 fully solved by this is the one where the path refers to the main file of a node
 package, with the configuration above, neovim will open the directory
 `node_modules/a-node-module` which is already quite nice but for sure neovim can do